The Definition of a Dog Eye Stye

 Attend any follow-up appointments that your veterinarian suggests to ensure the stye heals completely, and you don’t require additional treatment.

-Your veterinarian may advise surgery if your dog has a severe stye that does not improve with medical care.
+Your veterinarian may advise surgery if your canine has a severe dog eye pimple that does not improve with medical care.
 Your veterinarian will sedate your dog before surgically draining the infected gland.

 In some circumstances, your veterinarian might advise more drastic surgery, which would involve removing a wedge-shaped portion of the compromised eyelid margin.
-This increases the likelihood that a stye will heal and enables your veterinarian to send the tissue they’ve removed for microscopic analysis to a pathologist.
+This increases the likelihood that the sore on your dog’s eyelid will heal and enables your veterinarian to send the tissue they’ve removed for microscopic analysis to a pathologist.

 You can treat dog styes effectively and easily at home by cleaning the affected region and using warm compresses.